abdirashidexe/centroid-finder/notes.md

 DfsBinaryGroupFinder purpose:
 This class has a method findConnectedGroups() that gets a binary image array and runs a dfs through it to find the connected groups of 1s.
 It will be using the Group record.

+location purpose: location of the image represented as an x y array andy y increases downward( for some reason) and x increases to the right